 - 250km new and improved roads

 - 7,000ha tree plantations to stabilise the chars and protect them from the effects of erosion, floods and storms

 Meeting of minds

-CDSP-IV is somewhat unique in development terms, in that it successfully brings together ten different organisations.
-The programme is co-financed by the Government of Bangladesh, the Government of the Netherlands, and IFAD, and relies on the cooperation and cross-sectoral information sharing of six government departments, namely: Bangladesh Water Development Board, Forest Department, Local Government Engineering Department, Department of Public Health Engineering, Department of Agriculture Extension, and the Ministry of Land.
-Four partner Non-Government Organisations are also taking part: Sagarika Samaj Unnayan Sangstha, Dwip Unnayan Songstha, Society for Development and BRAC.
+CDSP-IV is somewhat unique in development terms, in that it successfully brought together ten different organisations.
+The programme was co-financed by the Government of Bangladesh, the Government of the Netherlands, and IFAD, and relied on the cooperation and cross-sectoral information sharing of six government departments, namely: Bangladesh Water Development Board, Forest Department, Local Government Engineering Department, Department of Public Health Engineering, Department of Agriculture Extension, and the Ministry of Land.
+Four partner Non-Government Organisations also took part: Sagarika Samaj Unnayan Sangstha, Dwip Unnayan Songstha, Society for Development and BRAC.